hui-sheen/polytrap/README.md

 Chromosome mapping information is available at the bottom of NCBI's species-specific page.
 This information maps NC_ numbers to more intuitive chromosome names.
 For example, NC_006583.3 maps to canFam3's chr1.

 #### Step 1: Append genomes.meta file with one genome-specific row.
 Add one more row to the bottom of file polytrap/new/genomes.meta.
-The comma-separated values correspond to the following sequentially: genome keyname ("canFam3"), Genome nucleotide total (2410976875), BSgenome package name ("BSgenome.Cfamiliaris.UCSC.canFam3"), simplified GFF file name ("ref_CanFam3.1_top_level.simGff3", the file generated in Step 0).
+The comma-separated values correspond to the following sequentially: *genome keyname* ("canFam3"), *Genome nucleotide total* (2410976875), *BSgenome package name* ("BSgenome.Cfamiliaris.UCSC.canFam3"), *simplified GFF file name* ("ref_CanFam3.1_top_level.simGff3", the file generated in Step 0).
 If no simplified GFF is available, put "NA" instead.

 Genome nucleotide total can be Ensembl’s golden path length.
 For canFam3, this number is available at https://uswest.ensembl.org/Canis_familiaris/Info/Annotation.
 BSgenome package should be included in the list http://bioconductor.org/packages/release/BiocViews.html#___AnnotationData.
 For canFam3, the package name is "BSgenome.Cfamiliaris.UCSC.canFam3"

-#### Step 2: Generate tract/hinge files for the new genome.
-Genomic region will be annotated for the tracts/hinges if Step 0 has been done beforehand.
+#### Step 2: Generate tract and hinge files for the new genome.
+Genomic region information will be annotated for the each tract and hinge if Step 0 has been done beforehand.
 	cd polytrap/new/
 	./newtracts.sh canFam3 &>log/newtracts.log& #canFam3 can be replaced with the keyname of your specific new genome.
 For canFam3, a genome of ~2.4G nucleotides, it took ~75 minutes* to generate tract files and ~75 minutes* to annotate genomic region for these tracts.

 #### [optional] Step: Test if polytrap works well with the newly incorporated genome (canFam3)
-	cd polytrap # the root directory of polytrap python polytrap.py -i input.all -o canfam3.test -d , -g canFam3
+	cd polytrap # the root directory of polytrap python polytrap.py -i in.bed -o canfam3.test -g canFam3

 *Time estimation was made on such a Ubuntu server: Intel(R) Xeon(R) CPU E5-2650 v4 @ 2.20GHz, 128G memory, 4 hard disks of 4TB WDC WD40EZRZ-75G